OCA/vertical-association/membership_extension/README.rst

 * Do not calculate membership state from invoice status
 * Start date of last membership period
 * Partner's with member lines can't be deleted.
+* When a partner has an associated member there is the option to make member start date independent from the associated member one so joining dates can be tracked for those members.

 Configuration
 =============